 especially words and phrases that capture the reader’s imagination

 · Using dictionaries to

 through intonation, tone and volume

 · Identifying and

 summarising main ideas

-Composition: writing to inform (newspapers).
+Composition: writing to entertain (fractured fairy tales).

 Times tables: continue to recall multiplication and division